standard-for-public-code/standard-for-public-code/CONTRIBUTING.md

 Your ideas, documentation and code have become an integral part of this project.
 You are the open source hero we need!

+As a community we would like to include all contributors as [`AUTHORS`](AUTHORS.md).
-If your name is not already in [`AUTHORS`](AUTHORS.md), please feel free to open a pull request to add yourself to get eternal attribution 🎉.
+If your name is not already there, please open a pull request to add yourself.
+Each release will include a review to check if all new contributors have been mentioned.
+If you wish not to be included, please let us know explicitly.

 ## Languages and translations